-As of December 31, 2020, the Company has \$142.9 million in PPP loans outstanding with \$1.3 million in remaining fees to be recognized.
+As of December 31, 2021, the Company has \$46.8 million in PPP loans outstanding with \$0.7 million in remaining fees to be recognized.
 The remaining fees represent the net amount of the fees from the SBA for participation in the PPP less the loan origination costs on these loans.
 The current amortization of this income is being recognized over a two-year period, however if a loan receives full forgiveness from the SBA, the remaining income will be recognized upon receipt of the funds from the SBA.
-As of February 28, 2021, the Company had submitted to the SBA 509 loans for forgiveness with original loan amounts of \$142.0 million and had received forgiveness and receipt of funds on 456 loans totaling \$78.5 million all related to the first round of the PPP.
-For PPP balances not forgiven, the remaining net fee is extended and amortized over a 5 year payback period.
+For PPP balances not forgiven, the remaining net fee is extended and amortized over a 5-year payback period.

-The following table summarizes our loan portfolio by type of loan as of the dates indicated, in thousands:
+The following presents our loan portfolio by type of loan as of the dates indicated, in thousands: